Improving quality of life for people experiencing mental health issues

 The Commission may seek additional information and feedback following the release of a draft report (date TBC) so we will continue to look out for further opportunities to be involved.
 The final inquiry report is to be handed to the Australian Government by 23 May 2020.

-Mental health is a priority focus for Uniting Vic.Tas in the lead-up to the Federal Election.
+Mental health was a priority focus for Uniting Vic.Tas in the lead-up to the Federal Election.
 Recent budget announcements are welcomed but we will continue to call for government action on the following:

 - Increase the range and availability of services through psychosocial support programs for people not eligible for the NDIS